 The description is for an east to west walk which starts from Inverness taking in the Great Glen Way down to Drumnadrochit on the north side of Loch Ness.
 But as this is the least scenic part of the walk some may prefer a leisurely yet beautiful cruise down Loch Ness to the ancient ruins of Urquhart Castle and its interesting visitor centre before walking back to Drumnadrochit.

-It is hoped to have the walk fully signposted by mid summer 2013 as all the paths currently exist though some work has still to be undertaken.
+It is hoped to have the walk fully signposted by late summer 2013 as all the paths currently exist though some work has still to be undertaken.
 Detailed instructions breaking the walk down into sections will be prepared and together with OS Landranger maps 25, 26 & 33, it is believed all experienced walkers and cyclists will easily find their way.